IRS Forms

 3) Alternative Fuel And SAF Items

-Alternative fuel items and sustainable aviation fuel have specific lines and often require registration under Form 637.
+Alternative fuel items and sustainable aviation fuel have specific lines and often require registration under Form 637 (without a Form 637 registration number entered on the line, the instructions tell you to STOP – the claim is not allowed).
 In some cases, you must first apply the credit on Form 720, Schedule C, up to your taxable fuel liability, then handle excess as allowed by the instructions.
 Read the current year instructions carefully because Congress and the IRS have updated these areas over time.

 The New IRS Supporting Statement, What To Include And Why